 Whether the underlying cause is pressure or impact, the key here is "excessive".
 Aggressive athletes will be tempted to push "through the pain".
 The problem with this strategy is that the pain from shin splints is NOT the same type of discomfort that can be produced when your body is exerting itself under the positive stress of a good workout or competition.
 It's not like the "burn" or "stretch" that most athletes will be familiar with.

 Instead, shin splints are your body's way of telling you that damage has been done.
-And that damage can actually be made worst by trying to push through it.
+Damage can actually be made worst by trying to push through it.
 And continuing the same level of excessive activity will likely delay recovery.
 Due to hormonal factors, women are at greater risk for shin splints, particularly if they have low bone density, such as that accompanying osteoporosis.

 Rest is the primary form of treatment for shin splints.
 Typically, two weeks is recommended to give the shin time to heal properly.
 Ice packs applied to the affected area and raising the legs can help reduce swelling and pain.
 Before you return to normal physical activity, check with your chiropractor to ensure your feet are structurally sound and that your spine is properly aligned.